Exchange Traded Concepts LLC Has $90,000 Position in Palantir Technologies Inc. (NYSE:PLTR)

-Exchange Traded Concepts LLC grew its stake in shares of Palantir Technologies Inc. (NYSE:PLTR – Get Rating) by 1,176.9% in the fourth quarter, according to its most recent disclosure with the SEC.
-The fund owned 4,929 shares of the company’s stock after buying an additional 4,543 shares during the period.
-Exchange Traded Concepts LLC’s holdings in Palantir Technologies were worth $90,000 as of its most recent filing with the SEC.
+Exchange Traded Concepts LLC increased its holdings in Palantir Technologies Inc. (NYSE:PLTR – Get Rating) by 1,176.9% in the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 4,929 shares of the company’s stock after purchasing an additional 4,543 shares during the period.
+Exchange Traded Concepts LLC’s holdings in Palantir Technologies were worth $90,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-Natixis raised its position in shares of Palantir Technologies by 39.9% during the third quarter.
-Natixis now owns 2,546,816 shares of the company’s stock valued at $61,225,000 after buying an additional 725,796 shares during the last quarter.
-AltraVue Capital LLC raised its position in Palantir Technologies by 37.0% in the third quarter.
-AltraVue Capital LLC now owns 795,160 shares of the company’s stock worth $19,116,000 after purchasing an additional 214,760 shares in the last quarter.
-Vontobel Holding Ltd. raised its position in Palantir Technologies by 15.1% in the third quarter.
-Vontobel Holding Ltd. now owns 157,823 shares of the company’s stock worth $3,795,000 after purchasing an additional 20,664 shares in the last quarter.
-Strategic Advisors LLC acquired a new position in Palantir Technologies in the third quarter worth about $1,506,000.
-Finally, Archford Capital Strategies LLC raised its position in Palantir Technologies by 2.9% in the third quarter.
-Archford Capital Strategies LLC now owns 20,946 shares of the company’s stock worth $504,000 after purchasing an additional 581 shares in the last quarter.
-35.14% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors have also bought and sold shares of the stock.
+McGuire Investment Group LLC raised its position in Palantir Technologies by 7.3% in the fourth quarter.
+McGuire Investment Group LLC now owns 11,830 shares of the company’s stock worth $215,000 after purchasing an additional 800 shares in the last quarter.
+Diversified Trust Co raised its position in Palantir Technologies by 15.4% in the fourth quarter.
+Diversified Trust Co now owns 11,962 shares of the company’s stock worth $218,000 after purchasing an additional 1,594 shares in the last quarter.
+Winthrop Advisory Group LLC raised its position in Palantir Technologies by 8.4% in the fourth quarter.
+Winthrop Advisory Group LLC now owns 14,184 shares of the company’s stock worth $258,000 after purchasing an additional 1,100 shares in the last quarter.
+IFP Advisors Inc raised its position in Palantir Technologies by 22.3% in the fourth quarter.
+IFP Advisors Inc now owns 68,733 shares of the company’s stock worth $1,256,000 after purchasing an additional 12,524 shares in the last quarter.
+Finally, Webster Bank N. A. grew its stake in Palantir Technologies by 42.9% during the fourth quarter.
+Webster Bank N. A. now owns 3,330 shares of the company’s stock worth $61,000 after buying an additional 1,000 shares during the last quarter.
+35.14% of the stock is owned by hedge funds and other institutional investors.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides Palantir Gotham, a software platform for government operatives in the defense and intelligence sectors, which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.